yorek/sys2dmv/README.md

-# sys2dmv
+# SYS2 DMVs
-A collection of useful script for SQL Server to make usage of DMVs easier
+A collection of useful script for SQL Server to make usage of Dynamic Management Views and Functions easier.